Akascape/Datamosher-Pro/Readme.md

 # Datamosher Pro
-<b>Datamoshing is a cool video effect and if you also want to create this glitch in your videos, you are in the right place!
+<b>Datamoshing is a cool video effect and if you also want to create this glitch with your videos, you are in the right place!
 <br><img align="right" src="https://user-images.githubusercontent.com/89206401/141642297-7c62cf6f-7024-430f-88a2-c9cbbf0dc655.png" width="300">
 <br>With Datamosher Pro you can quickly and easily datamosh your videos!</b><br>
 ### Why I made this?
-I was also looking for some good datamoshing software and I found that you have to either use those old softwares like Avidemux or have to look for some paid plugins, so I created my own python based application 'Datamosher Pro' which is a free open source project.
+I was also looking for some good datamoshing software and I found that you have to either use those old softwares like Avidemux or have to look for some paid plugins, so I created my own python based application 'Datamosher Pro' which is an open source project.
 It contains `30+` different effects which can replicate any type of datamoshing style.
 # DOWNLOAD
 ### Support Datamosher-Pro Development by buying datamosher-pro installer for windows on Gumroad.
 It will be really helpful!
 <br> <p align='center'> [<img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/Akascape/Datamosher-Pro?display_name=release&label=Windows&logo=Windows&logoColor=019df4&style=for-the-badge" width="500">](https://akascape.gumroad.com/l/Datamosher-Pro) </br>